Trip Tucker: Biography

 In the last episode, when Shran's former associates track down Enterprise and board the ship, they demand that Archer take them to Shran, but the captain refuses.
 The aliens are about to kill Archer, so Trip, thinking fast, tells them that he will take them to Shran.
 When Archer protests, the aliens knock him out.
 Trip leads the aliens into what appears to be a harmless utility closet — he tells them it is simply a com station and he is going to get Shran to come to them.
 Trip tells them he just needs to connect a couple of things, but when he brings a pair of conduits together, a massive explosion erupts, taking out both Trip and the aliens.
 Trip dies after being fatally wounded.
 However, what is seen is a holodeck simulation being run by Will Riker.
 Whether his death is an actual event is not definitively established.

 Also, in the Star Trek Enterprise relaunch novels set after "These Are the Voyages...", it was revealed that Trip's death from the explosion was faked so he could join Section 31 to spy on the Romulans, however this has never been solidified as being canon.

 Personal life

 In 2153, Tucker lost his sister, Elizabeth, in the Xindi attack on Earth which destroyed her hometown in southern Florida.
-In a first-season episode, "Fusion", he revealed he had a brother with whom he practiced "dancing", although he is never seen.
-His parents survived the attack and later relocated to Mississippi; they were invited to attend the signing of the United Federation of Planets treaty in 2161, and kept their promise to attend even after Tucker's death.
-T'Pol requested the opportunity to meet them at this occasion, but whether she did is not known.
+In a first-season episode, "Fusion", he reveals he has a brother with whom he practiced dancing, although he is never seen.
+His parents survived the attack and later relocated to Mississippi; they are invited to attend the signing of the United Federation of Planets treaty in 2161, and keep their promise to attend even after Tucker's death.
+T'Pol requests the opportunity to meet them at this occasion, but whether she does is not known.

 At least three offspring have — directly or indirectly — been linked to Tucker: